StevenBlack/vocab/million-dollar-words.md

 To capture through an artistic medium; to evoke or describe, either in a drawing or in words.
 A poet may limn the beauty of a sunset in rhyming couplets; an artist may limn the beauty of a person or an object using clay or watercolors or shards of pottery, for that matter.
-Pronounced LIMM.

 ### limpid